Approximating Gromov-Hausdorff Distance in Euclidean Space: Introduction

 \end{definition} The distortion $Dist(\C)$ is sometimes called the \emph{additive} distortion as opposed to the \emph{multiplicative} distortion; see \cite{kenyon_low_2010} for a definition.
+In the context of the Gromov-Hausdorff distance, the distortion of a correspondence measures how much the two metrics are distorted by the $\C$.
+In the extreme case, when $\C$ is an isometry, its distortion becomes zero.
 For non-empty sets $X,Y$, we denote by $\C(X,Y)$ the set of all correspondences between $X$ and $Y$.
-We note the following relation, which can be used to give an equivalent definition of the Gromov-Hausdorff distance via correspondences.
-For a proof of the following, the readers are encouraged to see \cite{burago_course_2001}. \begin{lemma} For any two compact metric spaces $(X,d_X)$ and $(Y,d_Y)$, the following relation holds:
+An alternative definition of the Gromov-Hausdorff distance is given in \lemref{gh-equiv}; see \cite{burago_course_2001} for a proof. \begin{lemma} For any two compact metric spaces $(X,d_X)$ and $(Y,d_Y)$, the following holds:

 \end{lemma}